 There's a lot to say about the story, but it's basically all about being true to yourself, sticking to your beliefs, standing up for yourself, and fighting for what is right.
 Who doesn't want their kids learning about that?

-Almost everything in Kim Possible, whether it's the series or one of the movies, is a girl power moment.
+, whether it's the series or one of the movies, is a girl power moment.
 The whole idea behind the show is that Kim is the leader — she's the one who fights crimes and makes the decisions and gets rid of the bad guys.
 Ron, meanwhile, is the funny and sometimes goofy assistant and best friend.
+Kim Possible

 The relationship between these two showed a flip of gender roles, and is a powerful reminder that women can be the ones in charge, setting the rules, and making everything work.
 It's a very important lesson for any kid to learn.